Alan Durband: Teaching at the Liverpool Institute

-His teaching work was generally with the higher streamed, academically inclined boys and the Sixth form, in preparation for Advanced (A) level English or for scholarship exams to Oxbridge and he achieved very high pass levels and results.
-"Dusty" Durband later came to considerable public fame as the highly regarded Sixth Form teacher of A level English to Paul McCartney (1958–60) who achieved his pass in that subject.
+His teaching work was mainly with the higher streamed, academically inclined boys and the Sixth Form, in preparation for Advanced (A) level English or for scholarship exams to Oxbridge, and his students generally achieved successful results.
+Durband later came to considerable public fame as the highly regarded Sixth Form teacher of A level English to Paul McCartney (1958–60) who achieved his pass in that subject.

 Durband's teaching style was imaginative and engaging, displaying his enthusiasm for the subject and praising individual achievements.
 His discipline was strict but humane and he never resorted to the physical punishments so common in the school.
 All the plays were read aloud by pupils in class with dramatic flair encouraged.
 McCartney himself commented that he loved the way that Durband cut down the stories to expose their most basic themes, therefore simplifying them so as to be easily understood.

 He played a central role in directing school plays and staged them with imagination and 'modern' interpretations: ' The Rivals' in 1958 (with incidental music composed by John McCabe); 'St. Joan' in 1960, 'Servant of Two Masters' in 1962.

 Expansion of post secondary education and the uncertainties of the future of Grammar schools led several experienced teachers to leave the Liverpool Institute School after the departure of the Headmaster John Robert Edwards in 1961.
 Durband was appointed to the C.F.
 Mott College of Education, Huyton, Merseyside in 1962, eventually becoming Head of English.